Digiwind/Forms-Discord-Bot/README.md

 These Terms of Service (“Terms”) are a legal agreement between the owner of the Forms Discord Bot (“we”, “us”, or “our”) and you (“you”, “User”, or “your”).
 By using the Forms Discord bot, the “Service”, you agree to be bound by these Terms, all applicable laws and regulations, and agree that you are responsible to comply with all applicable local laws and regulations.

-Your usage of our Service is conditioned on your agreement and compliance with these terms.
-These terms apply to all users of our Service.
+Your usage of our Service is conditioned on your agreement and compliance with these Terms.
+These Terms apply to all users of our Service.
 If you disagree with these Terms, you are prohibited from using our Service.

-By using our Service, you agree to the following terms.
+By using our Service, you agree to our Terms.

 **Usage:**
 You agree to use our Service for personal, non-commercial use.
 You also agree to not use the Service for the following, but not limiting, purposes: